psychemedia/eurydice-resources/resources/__foundering_of_the_eurydice.md

 ```

-As a committee met to establish a relief fund, questiosns were also asked in the House of Commons wha support would be forthcoming to relieve the families of the deceased.
+As a committee met to establish a relief fund, questions were also asked in the House of Commons what support would be forthcoming to relieve the families of the deceased.

 The owner of the Emma was also happy to waive any charges for delays to her sailing in the aftermath of the accident.